tanyaweaver/python-dev-accelerator/source/schedule/week03/tue.rst

 ========

 * Getting Started with Pyramid

+    - Installing Pyramid
+    - Additional Packages Used by Pyramid
+    - Writing a "hello world" app
+    - Using the ``pcreate`` function to create a scaffold
+    - Using the ``pshell`` command to work interactively

 * Understanding the layout of a Pyramid Project

+    - What files are created in a scaffold
+    - Pyramid apps as "distributions"
+    - Pyramid's use of "entry points"

 * Database Sessions

+    - Scoped sessions and the request/response cycle
+    - Understanding session management and transactions

 * Testing with Databases, pytest and fixtures.

+    - Strategies for testing "models"
+    - Creating fixtures to manage database sessions
+    - Differences between testing and running

 Demo